Magyartanulas/magyartanulas.github.io/extrastuff.md

 1. Unlike in Engish, the definite article `a/az` must also be used.
 2. In the section above, we explained how when the next word starts with a vowel sound, the definite article `a` becomes `az`.
 Therefore, `az` can have two meanings, and a phrase such as `az az óra` (that clock) is possible.
 The first `az` means "that" and the second means "the."

-Secondly, it is used as a pronoun and can be used in place of a noun.
+Secondly, it is used as a pronoun and can be used in place of a noun:

 * ez kutyá - (this is a dog)
 * az víz - (that is water)